Ukrainian National Waste Management Strategy

-At the same time, the waste chemical plant protection products inventory results do not allow to estimate their amount thoroughly.
+At the same time, the results of the inventory of waste chemical plant protection products do not allow to estimate their amount thoroughly.
 However, preliminary results show that the accumulation of obsolete chemical plant protection products may reach 8.5 thousand tons.

 Specific types of waste

 The current situation in Ukraine with packaging waste management is unsatisfactory, particularly in terms of ensuring waste collection, recycling and utilization, as well as return into economic circulation.